FiXato/listbuffer/README.markdown

 1. Fork the project.
 2. Make your feature addition or bug fix.
-3. Add tests for it (even though I don't have tests myself at the moment).
+3. Preferably add tests for it (even though I don't have tests myself at the moment).
   This is important so I don't break it in a future version unintentionally.
 4. Commit, but do not mess with gemspec, version, history, or README.
   Want to have your own version?
 Bump version in a separate commit!